Welcome to today's edition of the Rush 24-7 podcast.

 That's why a lot of people are so ecstatic about this and the fact she turned out to be such a star.

-Again, this is the most consequential pick in probably my political lifetime, not only in transforming a party standing in a in an election, even if the Republicans don't win, this gets them back in it, and the polls all show today they're up.
+Again, this is the most consequential pick in probably my political lifetime, not only in transforming a party standing in an election.

 But going forward, you've launched a new Republican star.

-And so in the future it's going to have a consequence in all of this.
+And so in the future, it's going to have a consequence in all of this.

 And like Sarah Palin taking feminism and sort of throwing it back in the face of the Democrats who created this obsession, now you've got the fairness doctrine issue with Oprah.